Wealth Management vs Asset Management: What’s the Difference and Which Do You Need?

 Wealth Management vs Asset Management: What’s the Difference?

-Confused between wealth management and asset management?
-You’re not alone.
-These terms are often used interchangeably, but they mean very different things especially when it comes to planning your financial life.
+If you've ever been confused between wealth management and asset management, you're not alone.
+These terms are often used interchangeably, but they serve very different purposes in your financial life.

-Wealth management is a holistic approach to managing your entire financial life - not just your investments.
+Wealth management is a comprehensive service that looks at your entire financial picture, not just your investments.

 • Tax planning